cmeadowstech/Website/README.md

 I have two main Terraform configurations:

 1. global - This is used to define the resource group and storage account used by both the remote state and static files.
-Using the same storage account for both probably isn't considered a best practice, but I thought it acceptible for a small personal project where everything would likely share the same lifecycle
+Using the same storage account for both probably isn't considered a best practice, but I thought it acceptable for a small personal project where everything would likely share the same lifecycle
 2. web - This defines the infrastructure my Django app needs to run.
 The Cosmos DB, the static container, and the App Service

 ### Security